Muscles — motility and energy

 The neuromuscular junction (NMJ) is the point at which the motor neuron from the peripheral nervous system innervates the fiber Each fiber is connected to one branch of a motor neuron axon[ref]An axon is the output arm of a neuron.
 This will be discussed in some detail in the neuroscience chapter.[/ref].
 If more than one fiber is connected to a neuron, the set of fibers for that neuron constitutes a motor unit.
 This allows for precise innervation of muscle fibers: the smaller the motor unit, the more precise the control.
 In the thousands of muscle fibers which move our eyeballs, a motor unit is made up of only about six fibers, making for great precision of movement.
 In contrast, in our back or thigh muscles, a motor unit may include thousands of muscle fibers.

-The NMJ is the only path for innervating the muscle and always takes place via the neurotransmitter acetylcholine, abbreviated Ach.
+When the NMJ receives an action potential, it releases the neurotransmitter acetylcholine, abbreviated Ach.
 Reception of Ach on the fiber receptors brings about the propagation of an action potential along the sarcolemma and through so-called T tubules to the SR, which opens calcium channels and releases Ca++ into the cell.

 What happens next is described by the sliding-filament model of muscular contraction.
 (Some details of this model are still hypothetical.)